 Fresh Graduate’s Guide to Crypto & Web3 Jobs

 A complete guide for fresh graduates on how to launch a career in the Web3 industry.
-Learn how to build a portfolio, what skills to focus on, and how to get your first job in crypto, even with no professional experience.
+Learn how to build a portfolio, what skills to focus on, and how to.

 As a fresh graduate, you are entering one of the most dynamic and rapidly evolving job markets in history.
 While traditional career paths remain viable, a new and exciting frontier has opened up: the world of Web3.
 The crypto industry is booming, and it's desperately looking for the next generation of talent to help build the future of the decentralized internet.